bmjcode/tkDocViewer/README.md

 Both Python 2 and 3 are supported, on Windows and Unix platforms.

+## Development Status

+**tkDocViewer is discontinued.
+I will no longer be issuing updates or providing technical support.**

+I created tkDocViewer to fill a particular need using the tools I had available at the time.
+It did the job, but was never an elegant solution.
+Its design suffers from poor accessibility, high resource consumption, and limited support for advanced file-format features.
+For example, tkDocViewer displays PDF files simply by rendering each page as a bitmap image.
+This uses huge amounts of memory and processor time, and prevents tkDocViewer from supporting useful features like find-in-page, since it does not actually process textual content in PDF files as text.

+Given its design limitations, and given that I no longer need it for my own projects, I have decided to discontinue development of tkDocViewer.
+The code will remain available on GitHub, since others may still find value in it.
+However, I will no longer be issuing updates or providing technical support.

+If you are starting a new project where PDF support is important, I strongly encourage you to consider a more modern toolkit like GTK, Qt, or wxWidgets.
+These toolkits offer far more robust viewer widgets with greater accessibility, lower resource consumption, and more extensive file-format support than tkDocViewer can provide.

+If you are still using tkDocViewer in an existing project, please note that users have reported PDF rendering problems with Ghostscript 9.5*x* releases.
+For more information, please see [issue #1](https://github.com/bmjcode/tkDocViewer/issues/1) on GitHub.
+Downgrading to Ghostscript 9.27 may help as a short-term workaround.

 ## Usage

 tkDocViewer consists of a single module, `tkdocviewer` (note the module name is lowercase), which exports a single class, `DocViewer`.